-- Detecting slips is easier than mistakes, but requires visible feedback - Example: "Adjust the window!" - Action-based slips are easier to detect that memory-lapses because the feedback is tangible - Mistakes are hard to detect because nothing signals a wrong goal - Problem: Finding the right level at which to correct - Are we doing this bottom-up? - The wrong car key - Confirmation is unlikely to catch errors - "Remove file blah.txt?" - Soft, reversible actions are better (e.g., trashcan), but people begin to rely on it
+- Detecting slips is easier than mistakes, but requires visible feedback lacksquare

+- Example: "Adjust the window!"

+- Mistakes are hard to detect because nothing signals a wrong goal

+- Problem: Finding the right level at which to correct

+- Are we doing this bottom-up?

+- The wrong car key

+- Confirmation is unlikely to catch errors

+- "Remove file blah.txt?"

+- Soft, reversible actions are better (e.g., trashcan), but people begin to rely on it